Get alcohol banned in a private premises

 If you are concerned about anti-social drinking in a private place such as your home, you can apply to have alcohol banned.

 Alcohol can be banned in:

 - your home or private premises

-- or a privately-owned premises that is open to the public - for eg: a church, hospital, shopping centre or other business.
+- or a privately-owned premises that is open to the public - for example:

 Who can apply